anttikes/graphql-demo/README.md

 - .NET Core 6.0
 - ASP.NET Core Web API
 - Hot Chocolate GraphQL framework
-- Entity Framework Core, EF Core Migrations and EF Core Compiled Models
+- Entity Framework Core (with Migrations and Compiled Models)
+- MediatR
+- FluentValidations

 ## Running the demo
 To run the application, the following prerequirements should be met:
 - Docker Desktop (or a Linux equivalent with Docker host, client and Docker Compose plugin)